OpenSourceEconomics/grmpy/docs/tutorial.rst

 --------

 In the following chapter we explore the basic features of the ``grmpy`` package.
 The resources for the tutorial are also available `online <https://github.com/OpenSourceEconomics/grmpy/tree/master/docs/tutorial>`_.
-So far the package provides the features to simulate a sample from the generalized roy model and to estimate the parameters of interest (given a data set) as specified in your initialization file.
+So far the package provides the features to simulate a sample from the generalized Roy model and to estimate the parameters of interest for a provided sample as specified in your initialization file.

 **Simulation**